onap/sdc/openecomp-ui/README.md

 ###Install `npm`

-Install npm v6.
+Install npm v8.6.0.

 ###Install `Node.js`

-Install node v10.17.0 (as in the pom.xml <nodeVersion>v10.17.0</nodeVersion>).
+Install node v14.17.1 (as in the pom.xml <nodeVersion>v14.17.1</nodeVersion>).

-* To manage different versions of node, is recommended to install "n" (https://github.com/tj/n).
+* To manage different versions of node, it is recommended to install "n" (https://github.com/tj/n).

 ### Install `gulp`